Sanctioned and Embargoed Countries

 Note: Travel to North Korea is highly restricted and requires special validation from the U.S. State Department.
 No exemptions for academic activities currently exist.

-Anyone traveling on behalf of Penn, regardless of nationality or passport used, is subject to the OFAC regulations and may require a license from the U.S. government before engaging in certain activities in, or with, comprehensively sanctioned countries.
-Always consult the Office of Export Compliance before traveling to an embargoed or sanctioned country.
+Anyone acting in their capacity as a Penn faculty member, employee, or student, regardless of nationality or passport used, is subject to the OFAC regulations and may require a license from the U.S. government before engaging in certain activities in, or with, comprehensively sanctioned countries.
+Always consult the Office of Export Compliance before traveling to or engaging with individuals in an embargoed or sanctioned country.

 Important information for Penn-related Cuba activities and travel